284

 Challenge:

-the product had known usability pain points,with most users choosing to use the physical room with Teams or Zoom, instead of our software.
-Joining a meeting required a user to click through several menus before arriving at a list of meetings.
-If the user clicked on a meeting that wasn't in-progress, they ended up stuck.
-Additionally, the UI was not accessible and the company couldn't sell to any client that received government fiunding, including schools and the military.
-This meant that negative word-of-mouth was present with existing clients, and several interested organizations couldn't complete the RFI due to the lack of accessibility documents.
+The biggest challenge was usability.
+Joining a meeting meant a user had to click through several menus before arriving at a list of meetings.
+If they chose the wrong meeting, they got stuck.
+The UI was not accessible and the company couldn't sell to any clients that received government funding, including schools and the military.
+This meant the product got negative word-of-mouth from current clients, and several prospects couldn't purchase because of the lack of accessibility.

-the product had known usability pain points,with most users choosing to use the physical room with Teams or Zoom, instead of our software.
-Joining a meeting required a user to click through several menus before arriving at a list of meetings.
-If the user clicked on a meeting that wasn't in-progress, they ended up stuck.
-Additionally, the UI was not accessible and the company couldn't sell to any client that received government fiunding, including schools and the military.
-This meant that negative word-of-mouth was present with existing clients, and several interested organizations couldn't complete the RFI due to the lack of accessibility documents.
+The biggest challenge was usability.
+Joining a meeting meant a user had to click through several menus before arriving at a list of meetings.
+If they chose the wrong meeting, they got stuck.
+The UI was not accessible and the company couldn't sell to any clients that received government funding, including schools and the military.
+This meant the product got negative word-of-mouth from current clients, and several prospects couldn't purchase because of the lack of accessibility.

-the product had known usability pain points,with most users choosing to use the physical room with Teams or Zoom, instead of our software.
-Joining a meeting required a user to click through several menus before arriving at a list of meetings.
-If the user clicked on a meeting that wasn't in-progress, they ended up stuck.
-Additionally, the UI was not accessible and the company couldn't sell to any client that received government fiunding, including schools and the military.
-This meant that negative word-of-mouth was present with existing clients, and several interested organizations couldn't complete the RFI due to the lack of accessibility documents.
+The biggest challenge was usability.
+Joining a meeting meant a user had to click through several menus before arriving at a list of meetings.
+If they chose the wrong meeting, they got stuck.
+The UI was not accessible and the company couldn't sell to any clients that received government funding, including schools and the military.
+This meant the product got negative word-of-mouth from current clients, and several prospects couldn't purchase because of the lack of accessibility.

 Goals:

-To address these challenges, i aimed to provide recognizable UI elements and familiar flows that users would understand having used other videoconferencing software.
-This involved mapping the user flows of competitors, as well as collaborating closely with the Product Owner and Engineering team to be mindful of tech debt when proposing solutions.
-Specifically I:
+To address these challenges, I aimed to provided recognizable UI that users would understand.
+This involved mapping the user flows of competitors, and collaborating closely with the Product Owner and Engineering team to be mindful of tech debt when proposing solutions.

-To address these challenges, i aimed to provide recognizable UI elements and familiar flows that users would understand having used other videoconferencing software.
-This involved mapping the user flows of competitors, as well as collaborating closely with the Product Owner and Engineering team to be mindful of tech debt when proposing solutions.
-Specifically I:
+To address these challenges, I aimed to provided recognizable UI that users would understand.
+This involved mapping the user flows of competitors, and collaborating closely with the Product Owner and Engineering team to be mindful of tech debt when proposing solutions.

-To address these challenges, i aimed to provide recognizable UI elements and familiar flows that users would understand having used other videoconferencing software.
-This involved mapping the user flows of competitors, as well as collaborating closely with the Product Owner and Engineering team to be mindful of tech debt when proposing solutions.
-Specifically I:
+To address these challenges, I aimed to provided recognizable UI that users would understand.
+This involved mapping the user flows of competitors, and collaborating closely with the Product Owner and Engineering team to be mindful of tech debt when proposing solutions.

 Solutions:

-Through stakeholder workshops, secondary research, and iterative design, I created a refined and distilled user flow for joining meetings.
-The live prototype was shown at trade shows and got the feedback "It's just like Teams, I don't need any training".
-Working with Product and the FE architect, I created the accessibility protocol to empower us to test for and comply with WCAG 2.1 AA.
-Working with the FE architect, I assisted the ctreation of a consistent StoryBook component library for both light and dark mode.
+Through stakeholder workshops and in cross-functional meetings, I created a simplified user flow for joining meetings.
+The prototype was shown at trade shows and got great feedback "It's just like Teams, I don't need any training".
+In parallel, by working with the FE architect, I created a Design System in Figma and StoryBook component library.
+Working with Product and Engineering, I created an accessibility protocol to allow us to comply with WCAG 2.1 AA.

-As a result, Sales Teams were empowered to make several deals, including one with the UN in South Africa.
+As a result, Sales Teams were able to make several deals, including with the UN in South Africa.

-Through stakeholder workshops, secondary research, and iterative design, I created a refined and distilled user flow for joining meetings.
-The live prototype was shown at trade shows and got the feedback "It's just like Teams, I don't need any training".
-Working with Product and the FE architect, I created the accessibility protocol to empower us to test for and comply with WCAG 2.1 AA.
-Working with the FE architect, I assisted the ctreation of a consistent StoryBook component library for both light and dark mode.
+Through stakeholder workshops and in cross-functional meetings, I created a simplified user flow for joining meetings.
+The prototype was shown at trade shows and got great feedback "It's just like Teams, I don't need any training".
+In parallel, by working with the FE architect, I created a Design System in Figma and StoryBook component library.
+Working with Product and Engineering, I created an accessibility protocol to allow us to comply with WCAG 2.1 AA.

-As a result, Sales Teams were empowered to make several deals, including one with the UN in South Africa.
+As a result, Sales Teams were able to make several deals, including with the UN in South Africa.

 Design highlights: